View Full Story

 Do you have a favourite trading rule?

-My trading rules will depend on the market that I am analysing.
+My trading rules will depend on the market that I am analyzing.
 I do tend to use trend lines and Dow Theory as I always follow the trend.

 Ed Seykota says “Everybody gets what they want from the markets.”
 What do you ‘get’ from the markets?